I get asked this question a lot: how do you make money from blogging?

 5. Sell stuff!

 I know bloggers who have written ebooks, online training courses and destination guides.
 But like point one, this is a numbers game.
-But the money is much better if you can sell stuff and make more than just a 5% commission, especially if you don’t have to hold any stock, but customers can pay for the goods via Paypal and you just get it shipped!
+But the money is much better if you can sell stuff and make more than just a 5% commission, especially if you don’t have to hold any stock and use a drop shipping model.

-Update: in 2017 I started the TravelStore.co.nz and have spent the past two years growing that and learning what people want.
+In 2017 I started the TravelStore.co.nz and have spent the past few years growing that and learning what people want.
 I want it to be the one-stop-shop for everything a person needs before they take a trip and I sell beautiful luggage and clever travel accessories which I drop ship and also import and ship NZ-wide.
-I am LOVING it and hope to hit a six-figure turnover this year.
+I am LOVING it, but Covid has hit it badly.
+It’ll come back.

 6. Brand ambassador

-I can’t believe how long I’ve been leaving money on the table by not joining up with Media Vine sooner!
-Once you have 25,000 page views a month, you can apply to Media Vine to be one of their publishing platforms and they will place ads on your site automatically.
+I can’t believe how long I’d been leaving money on the table by not joining up with Mediavine sooner!
+Once you have 50,000 sessions per month, you can apply to Mediavine to be one of their publishers and they will place ads on your site automatically.
 (You will have seen them in this post!)

-Their ads post between paragraphs, in the side bar and in the footer.
-I currently make about $1500 per month and have about 90,000 page views to achieve that.
+Their ads run between paragraphs, in the side bar and in the footer.
+I currently make about $3000 per month and have about 70,000 page views to achieve that.

 I had been putting off doing adwords as I didn’t think there was enough money in it to warrant the intrusion for the reader experience, but I think people are used to ads in their online content these days and while it’d be preferable if there was no advertising anywhere (!) alas it makes the world go round, and so far I’ve had no complaints from readers about the ads on the blog and I started them 12 months ago.

-In 2017 I planned a tour with a local travel agent, promoted it on the blog and through my social media outlets and email list and took 11 people to Vietnam.
+In 2017 I planned to host my first group tour with a local travel agent, promoted it on the blog and through my social media outlets and email list and took 11 people to Vietnam.
 In 2018 I took a group to Italy.
-In 2019 I took a group to New Orleans and Memphis and then another group to China and have more tours I’ll be running in 2020 and beyond.
+In 2019 I took a group to New Orleans and Memphis and then another group to China.
+Due to Covid, in 2020/21 I ran small tours around New Zealand and have more planned for 2022.